 There are several other ways to wire three-way switches to a light.
 For example, the power from the fuse box could come in at the light fixture and there could be two switches in series running from there.
 Or power can enter at the fixture and then two switches can be arranged in parallel from the light.

 If you are trying to understand how a set of switches are wired in your house, using an ohmmeter or a continuity detector is the only way to reverse-engineer what the electrician has done (make sure you turn the power off at the fuse panel before doing anything with electrical wiring).
 The great thing is that, if you know the basic idea behind three-way switches and three-way wiring, it's really easy to figure it out.
 And if you simply want to understand what's going on to satisfy your own curiosity, well, now you know!

-For more information on three-way switches and related topics, check out the links on the next page.
+For more information on three-way switches and related topics, check out the links below.